 The counseling process is a relational partnership between therapist and patient where struggles and problems can be explored.
 As a relational psychotherapist, I primarily draw upon a psychodynamic perspective and the concept of establishing a safe and secure place to help you discover and work with your greatest fears and deepest desires.

-As we begin our work together, we will explore the specific issues that brought you into therapy as well as spend time understanding the nature of your relationships with important people in your life – past and present.
+As we begin our work together, we will explore what brought you into therapy as well as spend time understanding the relationships with important people in your life – past and present.
 These relationships likely inform and influence your fears and desires.
 We will look at how your way of relating impacts yourself and the relationships around you, with the ultimate goal to restore hope and freedom in you and your relationships.